Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

   them when adding a module
 * The deployment complexity created by large numbers of assemblies and multiple ASP.NET projects
+* Management of Sitecore and other external dependencies across many projects, especially when upgrading Sitecore dependencies
-* Disagreement regarding the appropriate use of Visual Studo Projects / .NET Assemblies
+* Disagreement regarding the appropriate use of Visual Studio Projects / .NET Assemblies

 The result is that some Sitecore solution architects are inclined to structure